SreeramVem/Email-Intent/README.md

 ## How to Run

-run how you normaly run your code segment and in terminal their should be an input.
+run how you normaly run your code segments and in terminal their should be an input.
 Put email in then press enter to get results and it automaticly puts the results in the emails.csv.